jasonmadigan/ha-hkc/README.md

 # HKC Alarm Integration for Home Assistant

 > [!CAUTION]
 > This integration is only recommended for HKC users who have an alarm system with HKC's WiFi card, rather than users who are purely using GSM.
-GSM-only users may encounter rate limiting from HKC, so it isn't advisable to use.
+GSM-only users will encounter rate limiting from HKC, so it isn't advisable to use unless you are certain you are WiFi + GSM.

+> [!CAUTION]
+> This integration is provided as-is, with no warranty or support, and is not in any way associated nor endorsed by HKC.
+Users assume all risk in using this integration.
+HKC could, for all I know, block their users from using this or their app at any time.
+That said, many users have been successfully using this integration for almost a year now (as of Sept 2024).

 This repository contains an unofficial Home Assistant integration for [HKC Alarm](https://www.hkcsecurity.com/) systems, allowing you to control and monitor your HKC Alarm directly from Home Assistant.
-It is provided as-is, with no warranty or support, and is not in any way associated nor endorsed by HKC.
-Users assume all risk in using this.

 ## Installation